xyleth/thebesDocs/content/rules/damageHealing.markdown

 On a miss, you suffer the full brunt of the damage and the GM chooses 1:

-- You're out of action: Unconcious, trapped, inchoerent or panicked.
+- You're out of action: Unconscious, trapped, incoherent or panicked.
 - It's worse than it seemed.
 Take and additional 1-harm.
 - Choose 2 from the 7-9 choices.

 ## Healing

 `scuffed` checks on the damage track will heal automatically with time due to standard transhuman physiology and biomods.
 It may be considered that these wounds will heal in-between scenes.
 Wounds do not heal if you have the `stunned` or `wounded` tags.
-[Medichenes]() allow automatic healing of wounds in combat, healing one `scuffed` box per round of battle.
-Wounds more serious than `scuffed` are too extensive for medichenes to heal in combat.
+[Medichines](#medichines) allow automatic healing of wounds in combat, healing one `scuffed` box per round of battle.
+Wounds more serious than `scuffed` are too extensive for medichines to heal in combat.

 The `stunned` checkbox may be healed in the field by a character who has **medical supplies** and a move that allows them to use them, or by any player with a **nanobandage**.
-Medichenes will heal the `stunned` box in-between scenes, leaving the player with 2 `scuffed` boxes checked for the start of the next scene.
+Medichines will heal the `stunned` box in-between scenes, leaving the player with 2 `scuffed` boxes checked for the start of the next scene.

 Healing the `wounded` tag requires access to medical facilities and someone who can use them, for example with the [Medical Miracle Worker]() move.
 Stabilising a `wounded` character may be attempted with **medical supplies**.
+Characters with medichines will automatically be placed into a recuperative coma upon gaining the `wounded` tag.
+See [medichines](medichines) for more details.

 ### Medical supplies